-- Chickenpox and shingles: There were no chickenpox presentations to EDs in the past week but presentations to GPs increased above the baseline level.
-There were no shingles presentations at sentinel GPs in the past week and presentations to EDs decreased below the baseline level. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified past week.
+- Chickenpox and shingles: Chickenpox presentations to EDs and GPs were below baseline levels in the past week.
+Shingles presentations at sentinel GPs increased above baseline levels in the past week, while shingles presentations to EDs remained below baseline levels. - Measles: No measles cases were notified in the past week. • - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One IMD serogroup W case was notified in an adult in the past week.